Special Educational Needs and Disability

 - have a medical or behavioural difficulty or physical or mental disability that prevents or hinders them from making use of educational facilities generally provided for children of the same age.

-For further information for how our school provides for children with SEN please see Our Local Offer or look at the link for the LA offer:
+For further information for how our school provides for children with SEND please see Our Local Offer or look at the link for the LA offer:

-The SEN Policy 2015 can be found in school policies tab.
+The SEND and Accessibility & Disability Policies can be found in the school policies section.